-The majority of your clinical experience will be at York Hospital, a nearby 558-bed regional hospital supporting our nursing school in PA.
-York Hospital is a nationally recognized teaching hospital with seven residency programs and five allied health schools.
-Most important to you, it is recognized as a magnet hospital by the American Nurse’s Credentialing Center.
-In a magnet hospital, nurses participate in decision-making about patient care, deliver excellent patient outcomes, have a high level of job satisfaction and low turnover rate, and enjoy open communications with other members of the health care team.
+The majority of clinical experiences will be at magnet hospitals.
+These hospital are recognized by the American Nurse's Credentialing Center.
+In magnet hospitals, nurses participate in decision-making about patient care, deliver excellent patient outcomes, have high levels of job satisfaction and low turnover rates, and enjoy open communications with other members of the health care team.
 Students at York College have opportunities for clinical experience at York Hospital, Pinnacle Health, Holy Spirit Hospital, and Hershey Medical Center, all of which are magnet designated facilities.

-During your final semester in NUR 450 Nursing Practicum, you will work with a nurse mentor in an area of your choice, for example, neonatal ICU or open heart ICU.
-You work the shift of your nurse mentor and gradually take over the care of his patients.
-By the end of this rotation, you will feel like “a real nurse.”
+During the final semester in NUR450, Nursing Practicum, students work with a nurse mentor in an area of their choice.
+Student nurses work the nurse mentor's shift and gradually take over care of the patients.
+By the end of this rotation, students report feeling like a "real nurse"!

-Your clinical experience in our community health nursing course will be in Nurse Managed Centers.
-York College is proud to offer this service learning experience.
-You will work with economically disadvantaged and medically under-served York City residents.
+Clinical experience in our community health nursing will occur in the York College Nurse Managed Centers.
+We are proud to offer this service learning experience.
+Students will work with economically disadvantaged and medically under-served York City residents.
 This is a unique opportunity for a cross-cultural experience right here in York.

 Simulation does not replace clinical experience in our curriculum – nothing beats the real thing!
 We offer simulation in addition to clinical experience to help our students practice “thinking on their feet.”

 During nursing research class, our students collaborate with nurses working in a local hospital.
-The nurses identify significant questions in their clinical practice.
-Our students review research related to those questions and meet with the real nurses several times during the semester to explore what is “best practice.”
-Research done by our students has resulted in change in hospital policy.
+The nurses identify significant questions from clinical practice.
+Our students review evidence related to those questions and meet with the real nurses several times during the semester to explore what is “best practice.”
+Research done by our students has resulted in changes in hospital policy.

-In your final semester, you will learn to identify and treat common cardiac rhythm problems.
+In the final semester, you will learn to identify and treat common cardiac rhythm problems.
 Most nursing schools in PA do not include this in their medical surgical nursing curriculum.
 We hear from our graduates that they benefit from this knowledge especially if their first position is in a critical care or specialized unit.